 What does the “FUND TRANSFER FROM NSECASH to MTF” JV entry in the ledger mean?

-If you see the narration “FUND TRANSFER FROM NSECASH to MTF” in your ledger, it means funds were moved internally from your Cash ledger to your MTF ledger.
-This usually happens when the margin required to hold an MTF position increases due to a leverage change or margin adjustment.
+It means funds were moved internally from your Cash ledger to your MTF ledger or moved from MTF ledger to cash ledger.
+This usually happens when the margin required to hold an MTF position increases or decreases due to a leverage change or margin adjustment.

 What If...